JulienCodron/2018-SameGame-Tkinter/README.txt

 How to lunch the game:

-1 - Run the Smae_Game.exe
+1 - Run the Same_Game.exe